How To Sell Inherited Model Railway Trains & Inherited Train Collections

 There are many high street model railway shops across the UK and Ireland, many of which make offers to buy inherited train collections.
 They would typically look at making an offer on your whole collection, at a rate that allows them to make a profit from selling on, which of course includes time sorting and testing the collection.
 Locate five or so high street model shops either locally or in the UK and ask them for an offer on your inherited model railway collection.
 They may ask for a list of items by email, or if they are local they may even visit you and make an onsite assessment.

-What you need to do: Get 5+ quotes.
-Make a list of each model item and email to shops, or arrange for them to visit you and make their own list.
+- What you need to do: Get 5+ quotes.
+Make a list of each model item and email to the shops, or arrange for them to visit you and make their own list.

 There are many model railway traders around the UK, who mainly sell at toy & train fairs or online through a website or places like eBay.
 Similar to high street shops, but without the physical location.
 You may get slightly better offers than from high street shops, but we quickly found offers varied dramatically from 'not bad' to 'you must be joking'.
 Traders work similar to shops, by that they buy unwanted model railway from collectors at a reduced rate with the aim of making a profit after selling on.
 Many deal solely in second hand stock, so offers will reflect this.